 These days, Bob plays tennis four times a week at Harper’s Point.
 He likes working in the yard, gardening, then having a beer.
 He loves OSU football.
 He’d like to travel more.
 He enjoys people and describes himself as laid back.

 The joy for him in his work as a business lawyer is in watching his clients’ companies grow, being a part of that growth.
 “The thing I like most is the feeling with my clients that we’re in this together.”

-Bob's practice focuses on Business Law, acting as General Counsel for numerous closely held, often family owned, businesses, which by its very nature, encompasses corporate, real estate, employment and commercial litigation matters.
+Bob serves as General Counsel for numerous closely held, often family owned, businesses, which by its very nature, encompasses corporate, real estate, employment and commercial litigation matters.
 He is experienced in all aspects of contract reviews and negotiation, mergers and acquisitions, and regularly handles the negotiations, acquisition, development and leasing of commercial properties.
 Bob currently serves on the Firm's Executive Committee.

 A significant portion of Bob’s practice is representing clients who are exploring purchasing a franchise, for whom Bob guides them through due diligence and negotiation processes.